-On March 18, 2018, an acoustic fiber optic (AFO) system was brought on-line to monitor the AVP for events that correlate to additional distress of PCCP sections.
-This AFO system has detected numerous events since installation.
-Staff has reviewed this information in combination with other pipeline records, including operation and maintenance data, to analyze changes in failure risk and remaining service life of PCCP in AVP.
-Results of this analysis indicate a particular PCCP section of the AVP, between Shannon Line Valve and Calero Valve Yard, is significantly distressed and at risk of imminent structural failure.
-The distressed section is limited to one pipe segment (24 feet in length) under the Alamitos Creek, near the bridge crossing at the southern end of Almaden Expressway.
+Staff continued to monitor and assess the AFO data in combination with other pipeline records, including operation and maintenance data, to analyze changes in failure risk and remaining service life of the PCCP in AVP.
+On July 13, 2021, staff provided an update to the Board on the condition of the AVP and its efforts to help ensure safe and reliable operation of this facility.
+Results of this continuous analysis indicate that some PCCP sections of the AVP, between the Santa Teresa Force Main and Calero Valve Yard, are significantly distressed and at risk of imminent structural failure.
+The distressed sections of PCCP are generally located adjacent to Alamitos Creek, near the bridge crossing at the southern end of Almaden Expressway.

-Based on the current condition of significantly distressed pipe section and associated risks, Valley Water cannot return the AVP to safe and reliable service unless repair of significantly distressed pipe section is performed.
-The planned return to service date for AVP in this location is February 27, 2020.
-Failure to return the pipeline to service by the prescribed date will pose a significant risk to Valley Water's ability to provide sufficient water to meet minimum water supply demands, as Valley Water's contractual obligations for water delivery increase in the spring and summer.
+Based on the current condition of the significantly distressed pipe sections and the associated risks, as indicated by the AFO data, Valley Water cannot continue to operate the AVP in a safe and reliable manner unless the significantly distressed pipe sections are repaired.
+Shutdown of the AVP between the Coleman Line Valve to the Calero Valve Yard, from November 29, 2021 to December 17, 2021, is being coordinated to facilitate these repairs.
+Failure to repair the subject sections and return the pipeline to service by the prescribed date will pose a significant risk to Valley Water's ability to provide sufficient water to meet minimum water supply demands, as Valley Water's contractual obligations for water delivery increase in the spring and summer.

-In response to this emergency condition of the AVP, Valley Water staff activated the Water Utility Department Operations Center on December 23, 2019.
+In response to this emergency condition of the AVP, Valley Water staff activated the Water Utility Department Operations Center on November 2, 2021.
 Staff from various Valley Water business units participated and strategized on the necessary steps to move forward with the pipeline repairs.